Skip to content

 To run the complete linear heat density toolchain, use the following command:

-The infDB connects several tools to determine linear heat density by estimating heat demand at the building level and processing street segments suitable for district heating.
+The InfDB connects several tools to determine linear heat density by estimating heat demand at the building level and processing street segments suitable for district heating.